 Formed in 1967, MacGregor Downs Country Club engaged Willard Byrd to set out an 18-hole course on the shores of Lake MacGregor.
+Six years after its foundation, the club hosted the third (and final) edition of the U.S. Professional Match Play Championship.
 Today, the club’s tree-lined Bermuda fairways and greens are rated among the best in the Raleigh region.

 Solid private track in the Raleigh/Cary area.
 Worth the play if invited.